The growth of the Rwandan forests as a result of the increasing numbers of gorillas

 Rwandan park managers are proud of their success in regenerating primates.

-Thanks to this recovery, this species known for its tougher and longer fur is now classified as “Endangered” by the International Union for Conservation of Nature while other great apes are “Endangered”.
+Thanks to this recovery, this species known for its tougher and longer fur is now classified as ‘Endangered’ by the International Union for Conservation of Nature while other great apes are ‘Critical Endangered’.

 It’s been a long journey since the 1980s, when the population fell to 250 in the Virunga Mountains after decades of poaching, and famous American primatologist Dian Fossey was killed in that park for her battle against the activity.

-Increased security and a campaign to win the approval of the local population helped change the species’ fate.
+Increased security and a campaign to win the approval of the local population helped change the fate of the species.

 Currently, 10% of the $1,500 park ticket costs are earmarked for community projects, and 5% is put into a compensation fund for local residents.